A simple mechanism for the enhancement of the inflationary power spectrum: Conclusions and outlook

 We illustrated the mechanism using a minimal two-field setup with canonical kinetic terms and a simple interaction potential \eqref{equ:xsq}.
 The first stage of inflation proceeds at a higher energy scale and sets the CMB normalization, while the second stage occurs at a lower scale.
 As the system relaxes from the first to the second stage, oscillatory motion in the heavier field induces repeated turns of the background trajectory, see Fig. \ref{fig:traj}.
 These turns act as transient sources for curvature perturbations, producing a localized amplification of the power spectrum over a narrow range of scales.
 Only modes that exit the horizon during the brief transition period are amplified, while both earlier and later modes remain unaffected.
 This naturally leads to a peaked primordial power spectrum, whose position and amplitude are controlled by the duration of the transition, the mass hierarchy, and the strength of the interaction between the fields.
 As a result, the curvature power spectrum can grow by several orders of magnitude at short scales while remaining consistent with the CMB at large scales.

-It must be pointed out that our simple model employs only quadratic terms in the slow-roll phases.
+It must be pointed out that our simple setup employs only quadratic terms in the slow-roll phases.
 The effect on the scalar spectral index and the tensor-to-scalar ratio can be phenomenologically important.
 Modifications of the potential along the plateau of the first inflationary stage may be necessary in order to adjust such observables to the experimentally deduced values.
 However, the purpose of this work was to demonstrate a simple and generic mechanism for power-spectrum enhancement, rather than to construct a detailed inflationary model with perfect agreement with observations.
 We expect that this type of enhancement is broadly applicable in two- and multi-field inflation, and can arise for a broad range of potential shapes.
+The mass terms included in the potential \eqref{equ:xsq}, which set the energy scales for the two inflationary stages, will appear in a small-field expansion of more general potentials, such as those in the earlier works \cite{Pi:2017gih,He:2018gyf,Wang:2024vfv,Kim:2025dyi,Wang:2025dbj}.

-The enhanced small scale curvature perturbations have direct implications for PBH formation.
+The enhanced small-scale curvature perturbations have direct implications for PBH formation.
 Modes that reenter the horizon during radiation domination with sufficiently large amplitude can collapse into PBHs.
-Moreover, an unavoidable and complementary prediction of this framework is the generation of a stochastic GW background induced at second order by scalar perturbations.
-The resulting scalar-induced gravitational wave (SIGW) background may be detectable by current and future GW experiments.
-We mention that our mechanism is expected to generate significant non-Gaussianity at short scales, which can substantially affect PBH abundance estimates and modify SIGW predictions beyond the simplest Gaussian treatment.
+We mention that our mechanism is expected to generate significant non-Gaussianity at short scales, which can substantially modify PBH abundance estimates based on the simplest Gaussian treatment.
 A more detailed computation of the PBH abundance including non-Gaussian corrections, which are generically expected in turning trajectories, would refine the phenomenological predictions presented in this work.
 In any case, the possibility of observing non-Gaussianities of primordial fluctuations is very exciting, as it might provide information on the field content during inflation.

-The localized nature of the power-spectrum enhancement, the possible peak structure inherited from the turning dynamics, and the correlation between PBH masses, GW frequencies and non-Gaussianities offer distinctive signatures that can be used to discriminate this scenario from single-field ultra-slow-roll or inflection-point models.
-The mechanism presented here highlights how seemingly generic features of multi-field dynamics can leave striking observable imprints on small-scale cosmological structures.